panva/jose/docs/jws/general/sign/interfaces/Signature.md

 Support from the community to continue maintaining and improving this module is welcome.
 If you find the module useful, please consider supporting the project by [becoming a sponsor](https://github.com/sponsors/panva).

-Configures an individual signature in a General JWS.
+Configures an individual JWS Signature (digital signature or MAC) in a General JWS.

 ## Methods